atomix/atomix/README.md

 CopyCat provides both in-memory logs for testing and file-based logs for production.

 ### Snapshots
-In order to ensure logs do not grow too large for the disk, CopyCat replicas periodically take and persist snapshots of the state machine state.
+In order to ensure [logs](#logs) do not grow too large for the disk, CopyCat replicas periodically take and persist snapshots of the [state machine](#state-machines) state.
 In CopyCat, when a snapshot is taken, the snapshot is appended to the local log, and all committed entries are subsequently removed from the log.

-Normally, when a node crashes and recovers, it restores its state using the latest snapshot and then rebuilds the rest of its state by reapplying committed log entries.
+Normally, when a node crashes and recovers, it restores its state using the latest snapshot and then rebuilds the rest of its state by reapplying committed [command](#commands) entries.
 But in some cases, replicas can become so far out of sync that the cluster leader has already written a new snapshot to its log.
 In that case, the [leader](#leader-election) will replicate its latest snapshot to the recovering node, allowing it to start with the leader's snapshot.

-### Cluster configurations
+### Cluster Configurations
 CopyCat replicas communicate with one another through a user-defined cluster configuration.
 The CopyCat cluster is very flexible, and the [protocol](#protocols) underlying the CopyCat cluster is pluggable.
 Additionally, for cases where cluster configuration may change over time, CopyCat supports runtime cluster configuration changes.
 As with other state changes, all cluster configuration changes are performed through the cluster leader.

-### Leader election
+### Leader Election
 CopyCat clusters use leader election to maintain synchronization of nodes.
 In CopyCat, all state changes are performed via the leader.
+In other words, commands that are submitted to the cluster are *always* forwarded to the leader for processing.
 This leads to a much simpler implementation of single-copy consistency.

+Raft's leader election algorithm relies largely on the log to elect a leader.
+Each node in the cluster can serve one of three roles at any given time - [follower](#followers), [candidate](#candidates), and [leader](#leaders) - each of which serve a specific role in contributing to elections, replicating logs, and maintaining general consistency of state across the cluster.

 ### Followers
-When a node is first started, it is initialized to the follower state.
-The follower serves only to listen for synchronization requests from cluster leaders and apply replicated log entries to its state machine.
-If the follower does not receive a request from the cluster leader for a configurable amount of time, it will transition to the candidate state and start a new election.
+When a node is first started, it is initialized as a follower.
+The follower serves only to listen for synchronization requests from cluster leaders and apply replicated log entries to its [state machine](#state-machines).
+If the follower does not receive a request from the cluster leader for a configurable amount of time, it will transition to a [candidate](#candidates) and start a new election.

 ### Candidates
-The candidate state occurs when a replica is announcing its candidacy to become the cluster leader.
-Candidacy occurs when the replica has not heard from the cluster leader for a configurable amount of time.
+The candidate role occurs when a replica is announcing its candidacy to become the cluster leader.
+Candidacy occurs when a [follower](#followers) has not heard from the cluster leader for a configurable amount of time.
 When a replica becomes a candidate, it requests votes from each other member of the cluster.
 The voting algorithm is essential to the consistency of CopyCat logs.
 When a replica receives a vote request, it compares the status of the requesting node's log to its own log and decides whether to vote for the candidate based on how up-to-date the candidates log is.
 This ensures that only replicas with the most up-to-date logs can become the cluster leader.

 ### Leaders
-Once a replica has won an election, it transitions to the leader state.
+Once a replica has won an election, it transitions to the leader role.
 The leader is the node through which all commands and configuration changes are performed.
 When a command is submitted to the cluster, the command is forwarded to the leader.
-Based on the command type - read or write - the leader will then replicate the command to its followers, apply it to its state machine, and return the result.
+Based on the command type - read or write - the leader will then replicate the command to its [followers](#followers), apply it to its [state machine](#state-machines), and return the result.
 The leader is also responsible for maintaining log consistency during [cluster configuration changes](#cluster-configurations).

 ### Protocols